chrisbaltazar/wp-post-visits-wizard/readme.txt

 == Screenshots ==

 1. Select any of the POST TYPES you want to manahe with the plugin, and / or their categories, tags as well
-2. Monitor from your admin dashboard the current visits value for every post
+2. Monitor from your admin dashboard a general view about your results
+3. Check inside every post the current visit count value
-3. Display automatically your posts with the most visited on the top
+4. Display automatically your posts most visited on the top

 == Installation ==